-Yemen, the poorest country in the Middle East, has been plagued by conflict for more than six years, which has caused what the United Nations describe as the world’s worst humanitarian crisis.
+Yemen, the poorest country in the Middle East, has been plagued by conflict for more than six years, which has caused what the United Nations describe as one of the world’s largest crisis.
 Deadly ground fighting and airstrikes have killed more than 12,000 civilians and forced over 4 million people to flee their homes since March 2015.

 The crisis has left the economy in tatters.
 Almost half of the Yemenis are unable to access the food they need.
 Millions have lost their jobs and assets, forced into debt and poorly paid work in order to survive while food prices continue to rise.

 People lack access to basic health services in a country where only half of health facilities are fully functional.
 Even those that are open are facing severe shortages of medicines, equipment, staff and lack ability to provide critical medical care.
 There is also limited capacity to test people for COVID-19.

 The ongoing lack of decisive steps towards peace is deepening the cycle of poverty and suffering across the country.